KaloudasDev/FiveM-SteamVerifier/README.md

 ```

 > \[!TIP]
-> Please ensure the Steam client is running before starting FiveM.
-Players attempting to connect without an active Steam client will be rejected.
+> Ensure the Steam client is running before starting FiveM.
+Players attempting to connect without Steam client will be rejected.

 ## 🛠️ Installation
 1. Download or copy the `steamCheck.lua` file.